syfung/myProjects/C_programs/myShell/README.txt

 I am also working on adding the '&', '&&' and '||' operator.

 Other optional feature that might be added includes printing the exit value of main, environment verable and the '*' things (wield cat).

+Current State:
+	The shell does not exit properly after a command failliur.
+	Still trying to get 'emacs &' to work.